jefferh/procon/README.md

 Python implementation of the Markov decision process generator PROCON from:

 Archibald, T. W., K. I. M. McKinnon, and L. C. Thomas.
-"On the generation of markov decision processes."
+"On the generation of Markov decision processes."
 Journal of the Operational Research Society (1995): 354-361.